ralna/hmat_lib/docs/source/theory/library/hodlr.rst

    format.

 .. image:: ../img/tree1+hodlr1_1.svg
+   :alt: Previous diagram, but with the first child node highlighted with the
+         top left block, the second child node highlighted with the top right block, the third with the bottom left block, and the fourth with the bottom right block.

 In this case, the first and fourth :term:`children` are :term:`diagonal leaf nodes`, since the first level is the last one.
 Therefore,